PeteHaitch/phd_thesis/markdown/wgbs_analysis.md

 ### Methylated or unmethylated?

 All bisulfite-sequencing assays use _reference-based_ methylation calling.
 That is, they require the specification of a DNA reference sequence that the aligned bisulfite-sequencing data are compared against to infer the methylation state of each sequenced locus.
 Care must be taken to correctly handle the orientation and strand of the alignment. __FIGURE__ gives several examples (__TODO: Figure explaining reference-based methylation calling for reads aligned to forward and reverse strands__).

+When using reference-based methylation calling, the position of the methylation locus is with respect to the reference genome, since then all samples will use a common set of co-ordinates.
+Furthermore, unless the sample of the genome is fully known, methylation loci in insertions cannot be distinguished from genetic variation since there is no reference sequence to compare them against.

 Each aligned read may be used for methylation calling, although each read should be subjected to some filtering to remove low-quality reads and low-quality bases.
 Standard filters include removing reads marked as possible PCR duplicates, reads with a mapping quality (`mapQ`) below a threshold and bases with a base quality below a threshold, and ignoring read-positions where there is evidence of M-bias.